Su Tseng-chang: Second premiership: 2019–2023

 Su was appointed to the premiership on January 14, 2019, by President Tsai Ing-wen.
 He succeeded William Lai, who had resigned in response to the Democratic Progressive Party's poor performance in the 2018 Taiwanese local elections.
 Aged 71, when he returned to the premiership, Su became one of the oldest to hold the office.
 Soon after Su assumed office, approval ratings for Tsai's presidential administration rose.
 Su and his second cabinet resigned en masse following the 2020 Taiwanese legislative election, as stipulated in the constitution, but Tsai, who won reelection to the presidency, asked him to remain in his post.

 Su visited the crash site of the Hualien train derailment.

+On November 5, 2021, Su was sanctioned by the Taiwan Affairs Office of the People's Republic of China for "fanning up hostility across the Taiwan Strait and maliciously smearing the mainland".

 On January 19, 2023, Su announced his resignation as Premier as part of a reshuffle following the DPP's heavy defeat in the 2022 Taiwanese local elections.
 On January 30, Su and his cabinet resigned en masse again.
-He was replaced by former Vice-President Chen Chien-jen the following day, on January 31.
+He was replaced by former Vice-president Chen Chien-jen the following day, on January 31.